 The LIDAR we use on P5 is actually DJI, Da-Jiang, and we what — we are very open to other options, so by 2022 to 2023 the new models that we are launching may adopt different brands that make — that produce LiDARs.He Xiaopeng, co-founder, Chairman, and CEO, Xpeng Motors (Q1 2021 earnings conference call)

-We expect that the European launch of the Xpeng G7 SUV will take place (in markets such as Norway) a few months after the Chinese launch.
+Expect the European launch of the Xpeng G9 to take place (in markets such as Norway) a few months after the Chinese market entry.

 Featured Image Source: Instagram/sugardesign_1/Sugarchow